blackmirag3/Classify/docs/UserGuide.md

 Format: `edit` or `edit NAME`

 If user has not entered a name, they will be prompted to input a name.
 Once programme received name input, the student master list will be searched for the name.
+Name search is not case-sensitive.

 If the name input matches that of an existing student, edit mode will be entered for that student.
 If 2 students with the same name is found, the user will be prompted to enter the desired student's phone number to select them.

-In edit mode, a list of actions will be printed and user can enter the respective index to select action to take.
+In edit mode, a list of actions will be printed and user can choose from a list of actions to take.
-The following actions can be executed:
+The following actions (listed along with their indexes) can be executed:
-- Add new subject to student
+- 1 Add new subject to student
-- Modify student's existing subject
+- 2 Modify student's existing subject
-- Delete student's existing subject
+- 3 Delete student's existing subject
-- Modify student's phone number
+- 4 Modify student's phone number
+- 5 Modify student's remarks
-- Modify student's payment date
+- 6 Modify student's payment date
-- Modify student's remarks
+- 7 Modify student's gender

+The user can enter the action's index to execute the respective action, e.g. user can input "1" to add new subject.

-Each action has its own step by step prompts for user to follow, as seen in examples below.
+Each action has its own step by step prompts for user to follow, as seen in below.

-#### Edit examples:
+#### Example usages:
 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Welcome to Classify!